toggledbits/Reactor-docs/docs/Notify-Action.md

 The *SMTP Mail* method uses the Lua `socket.smtp` library to send a SMTP (Simple Mail Transfer Protocol) message.
 A subject and list of recipients may optionally be specified; if not specified, the default subject and recipients will be used.
 Email addresses specified with this method must be in the form `someone@domain` or `Name <someone@domain>` and may not contain commas, even if quotes are used (e.g. `"Lastname, Firstname" <someone@domain>` is not acceptable).

+!!! attention "STARTTLS is not supported!"
-**NOTE: This method does not currently support STARTTLS.** STARTTLS is a special SMTP command that converts an open, non-encrypted channel to encrypted, and is often used between SMTP clients and servers (it is particularly associated with port 587).
+    *STARTTLS* is a special SMTP command that converts an open, non-encrypted channel to encrypted, and is often used between SMTP clients and servers (it is particularly associated with port 587).
 This is a limitation of the underlying libraries used.
 As an alternative, many servers support fully-encrypted (SSL/TLS, from the start) connections on port 465.

 In order to use this method, you are *required* to configure *all* of the following state variables on the Reactor master device: